lalaithan/coder-story/README.md

 * Tag a coder (or twenty) to join the fun
 * You may move content.
 Putting the entire story in its own .md file, as a mild example.
 Just try to maintain the overall goal of the project, which is to create a super-collaborative story and make it as easily accessible and contributable (that's a word, right?) as possible.

+ALRIGHT!
+Now, let's begin....

 # Coder Story:

+I stood mesmerized for what seemed like hours